EUCAIM/upv-node-workstation-images/usage-guide.md

 You can see the complete user manual of this tool here: https://guacamole.apache.org/doc/gug/using-guacamole.html

+### Software resources.
+Each desktop has installed the following software:
+  - OS: Ubuntu 22.04 with lxde (graphical desktop environment)
+  - Basic software and libraries: python 3.10, pip, opencv, keras, scipy, scikit-learn, scikit-image, matplotlib, pandas, numpy, pydicom, pillow, dicom2nifti, simpleitk, h5py, nibabel.
+  - AI Frameworks: TensorFlow, PyTorch
+  - Development environment and other tools: JupyterNotebooks, Itk-snap, vim, poetry
+  - Container Engine: uDocker

+### There is no Internet access
+Things like "apt get", "pip install", "git clone", "wget", "curl" or any access to a web page out of the platform will fail.
+Network connectivity is strongly restricted within the CHAIMELEON platform due to the project general requirement to not allow the medical data to go out.
+Applications running in the CHAIMELEON platform do not allow downloading/uploading data from/to external sources (from Internet), only there is connectivity to services running within the platform.
+So if you need to install something see the chapter "[Software packages and dependency libraries installation](#software-packages-and-dependency-libraries-installation)".

 ### Explore the contents of a dataset
 There is a dedicated guide of how to access and explore the contents of datasets, and it includes the launching and monitoring of a batch process (job) with jobman: